Eppo-exp/eppo-docs/docs/sdks/server-sdks/node.md

 ### Initialize the SDK

-Initialize the SDK with a SDK key, which can be generated in the Eppo interface.
+Initialize the SDK with an SDK key, which can be generated [in the Eppo interface](https://eppo.cloud/feature-flags/keys).
 Initialization should happen when your application starts up to generate a singleton client instance, once per application lifecycle:

 ```javascript
 import { init } from "@eppo/node-server-sdk";